Particular/docs.particular.net/transports/rabbitmq/delayed-delivery.md

  - nservicebus/rabbitmq/delayed-delivery
 ---

-WARNING: Messages can be delayed for a maximum of 268,435,455 seconds, or about 8.5 years.
+NOTE: Messages can be delayed for a maximum of 268,435,455 seconds, or about 8.5 years.

 In versions 4.3 and above, the RabbitMQ transport no longer relies on the [timeout manager](/nservicebus/messaging/timeout-manager.md) to implement [delayed delivery](/nservicebus/messaging/delayed-delivery.md).
 Instead, the transport creates infrastructure inside the broker which can delay messages using native RabbitMQ features.